DuB0k/test_trainer/README.md

 ## Requirements

 This project use django1.8 and Python3.4
+See requirements.txt for more info

 ## Starting django app